Confirmed Ebola cases nearly double in days as WHO chief visits DR Congo

 A US plan to open an Ebola quarantine centre in Kenya for exposed Americans was suspended by a Kenyan court this week after a rights group, the Katiba Institute, challenged it.

+In a statement that made no mention of the court ruling, the country’s health minister, Aden Duale, later said the project would proceed.
+It isn’t clear where things currently stand.

-Africa CDC has also objected, warning the facility would strain Kenya’s health system, while Kenyan officials defended it as an international obligation.
+Africa CDC has also objected, warning the facility would strain Kenya’s health system.
+The US says it expects to resolve the dispute.